 Jeff Sigman, ETG Chair

 Educational Technology Group (aka Faculty Technology Group): provide leadership on advancing digital literacy and technological proficiency among students and faculty, and in providing a forum for reporting and assessing the innovative uses of technology among faculty; propose adoption of learning and research technologies and support; develop and administer process for faculty development grants; advise on academic policies relevant to technology, and determine the appropriates role and support of online/hybrid education.
 The Faculty Technology Group web site provides more detail, but please note that you will be leaving the Academic Affairs/Provost's pages if you click on this link.

 Administrative Technology Subcommittee: propose and assess campus technology and support of administrative functions; initiate and review systems and policies involving administrative technology adoption and use; advise on technology initiatives across administrative units (e.g., residence life, human resources, external relations) and administrative policies relevant to technology.

-Information Technology Infrastructure Subcommittee: develop and advance a model of campus technology; develop annual portfolio, time line and budget; maintain and communicate negotiated service level agreements; provide annual assessment of progress on strategic plans; provide feasibility analyses of proposals generated by FTG/AcTS and AdTS.
+Information Technology Infrastructure Subcommittee: develop and advance a model of campus technology; develop annual IT Infrastructure and IT Security portfolio; review IT Security policy and practice; maintain and communicate negotiated service level agreements.

 Approved TPPC minutes: